 SURVIVORS' COMPENSATION.
-Survivors are entitled to a benefit of \$900 if the veteran's death was service connected and within the period specified.
-The one-time grant is payable to survivors of veterans who were killed in action in World War II, during the Korea War, Vietnam War and Desert Shield/Storm, if the deceased had Illinois residency for at least 12 months immediately preceding entry into military service.
-There were no new claims in FY 2017 that had not already received this benefit or met the residency requirements.
+Survivors are entitled to a benefit of\$900 if the veteran's death was service connected and within the period specified.
+The one-time grant is payable to survivors of veterans who were killed in action in World War II, during the Korea War, Vietnam War and Desert Shield/Storm and, if the deceased had Illinois residency for at least 12 months immediately preceding entry into military service.
+There were no new claims in FY 2018 that had not already received this benefit or met the residency requirements.
 It remains an active program.

 VIETNAM VETERANS COMPENSATION TO SURVIVORS.
-If the death of a veteran of the Vietnam Conflict is the direct result of service-connected disabilities incurred in the period specified, survivors are entitled to a \$1,000 one-time payment.
+If disabilities incurred in the period specified, survivors are entitled to a \$1,000 one-time payment.
 (Such as deaths due to Agent Orange Exposure.)
-There were 62 claimants compensated for a total of \$62,000.
+There were 75 claimants compensated for a total of \$75,000 in FY18.

 GLOBAL WAR ON TERRORISM COMPENSATION.
 Surviving dependents or family members of military personnel who died in the Global War on Terrorism may apply for \$3,000 compensation.
-There was 1 claimant in FY17.
+There was two claimants in FY18.

 POW COMPENSATION.
-A person on active duty with the Armed Forces of the United States or employed by the United States Government on or after January 1, 1961, who was a resident of Illinois 12 months prior to entry, and who was taken and held prisoner by hostile forces in Southeast Asia, is entitled to \$50 for each month or portion thereof that they were held captive.
-There were no claims in FY 2017.
+A person on active duty with the Armed Forces of the United States or employed by the United States Government on or after January 1, 1961; who was a resident of Illinois 12 months prior to entry; and who was taken and held prisoner by hostile forces in Southeast Asia, is entitled to \$50 for each month or portion thereof that they were held captive.
+There were no claims in FY18.

 ILLINOIS COURT OF CLAIMS.
-The Illinois Department of Veterans' Affairs assists surviving eligible dependents in filing claims for death benefits with a maximum individual benefit up to \$347,904 - pursuant to the Line of Duty Compensation Act.
+The Illinois Department of Veterans' Affairs assists surviving eligible dependents in filing claims for death benefits - up to\$357,005 disbursed - pursuant to the Line of Duty Compensation Act.
 In the case of an Armed Forces member, "killed in the line of duty" means losing one's life while on active duty in connection with the September 11, 2001 terrorist attacks on the United States, Operation Enduring Freedom, or Operation Iraqi Freedom.
 Compensation is adjudicated by and, if awarded, disbursed through the Illinois Court of Claims.
-There were 4 claims filed in FY 2017.
+There were three claims paid, and there are two claims open for FY18.